-The Texas Department of Transportation Austin District is initiating a planning and feasibility study to identify future safety and mobility improvements to US 290 from RM 1826 in southwest Austin to RM 12 in Dripping Springs.
+TxDOT's Austin District is preparing a planning and feasibility study to identify future safety and mobility improvements to US 290 from RM 1826 in southwest Austin to RM 12 in Dripping Springs.
 The corridor spans both Travis and Hays counties.

 The purpose of this planning and feasibility study is to identify long-term safety and mobility solutions for the US 290 corridor and establish a recommended right-of-way footprint.
-The study is anticipated to take one year and will include many opportunities for public involvement.
+The study will include many opportunities for public involvement.

-At the conclusion of the planning and feasibility study, TxDOT plans to enter into the environmental study and schematic design process to further develop any potential solutions identified.
+TxDOT plans to enter into the environmental study and schematic design process to further develop any potential solutions identified at the conclusion of the planning and feasibility study.

 Project Development Process